0xalby/hennge/README.md

 [What is HENNGE?](https://youtu.be/z9RmzUCbdco?si=o6gt3d2qi3gdkvXy)

-I advise you to "change" your work uniform you retard.
+How about you change your uniform one more time you retard?

 Ted Kaczynski had a good paper on the power of technology if you wanna read some.